Brown Sugar Sweet Potato Pie

 There are a few key ingredients to ensure this Sweet Potato Pie recipe turns out perfect:

 • Sweet potatoes – I like to bake my sweet potatoes for sweet potato pie.
 Baked sweet potatoes are much more moist than boiled sweet potatoes.
-If you are in a time pinch, you can also make the in the instant pot (Instant Pot Sweet Potatoes).
 The instant pot makes them extra moist as well!

 • Unsalted butter – At room temperature so it is easier to mix in.
 If you have little butter lumps in your pie batter, don’t worry, it will bake just fine!